GeorgeFergie/Cryptolepine_Intercalation_Paper/README.md

 # Cryptolepine_Intercalation_Paper
-Input and output files used in the Cryptolepine Paper alongside ASE (Python), CP2K and GROMACS .mdp files/scripts
+Output files from the Cryptolepine Paper alongside ASE (Python), CP2K and GROMACS .mdp files/scripts

 # CP2K
 Contains an example CP2K optimisation script used for the optimisations performed in the paper.